Mahanth S. Joishy is Editor of usindiamonitor

 I chanced upon it while browsing for classic old movies on Hulu.
 Hud, folks, is without a doubt the best movie I have ever seen.
 I was so gripped by every scene, that I re-watched some of them by rewinding even the first time I watched the movie.
 I knew I was witnessing greatness in the acting and dialogue and wanted to make sure I hadn’t missed a key glance or a snide piece of body language.
 That’s how epic every scene was.
 Not a look, a movement, or a word wasted from end to end.
 And then I watched the movie again, the next night.
 And I will definitely watch this movie over and over through the course of my life.

 This movie punches you in the gut and tugs on your heart strings, but it does it with a slow burn as the tension mounts slowly.
 There are no cheap tricks or special effects to draw a reaction.
-It’s earned the hard way, through buildups and callbacks and the arcs of the characters.
-There are four main characters, each played brilliantly, essentially in a glorified stage play that incorporates everything you could think of: family drama, tragedy, comedy, love, hate, moral conundrums, humor, action, financial troubles, patriotism, honor, physical and mental violence, a potentially over-reaching government, and a slow-building train wreck of a story you simply cannot turn away from, helmed by Paul Newman himself as the anti-hero.
+The centrifugal force is earned the hard way, through buildups and callbacks and the arcs of the characters.
+There are four main characters, each played brilliantly by Paul Newman, Melvyn Douglas, Patricia Neal, and Brandon de Wilde directed expertly by Martin Ritt essentially in a glorified stage play that incorporates everything you could think of: family drama, tragedy, comedy, love, hate, moral conundrums, humor, action, financial troubles, patriotism, honor, physical and mental violence, a potentially over-reaching government, and a slow-building train wreck of a story you simply cannot turn away from, helmed by Paul Newman himself as the anti-hero.
 The acting is next-level by all of them and even the small-part side characters.
 All of the darkness of man you could possibly portray on film can be found right here in that character.
 There is an animal slaughter scene that brought a tear to my eye.
 The background is somewhere between a Wild West and rural agrarian countryside in Texas, with all of that luscious, deep slice of Americana that brings with it.

 OK, I do no say this lightly, but I think HUD is the best movie EVER made.
 It won 3 Oscars and deserved much more than that, from accolades at the time all the way to the present day.
 Whether you agree or not about my love of HUD, or disagree that any of the other flicks listed above deserve to be in the conversation, I can guarantee that you will have a lot of fun trying to find out for yourself.